 Here’s the key: Position yourself as a long-term hire by emphasizing how you plan to apply the skills you already have that are related to the current job.

 When you upload or create your resume on Chegg CareerMatch, we’ll also give you a list of your employable skills.
 Compare this list with the job requirements for the position to which you’re applying, then consider how you can leverage the skills you already possess to succeed.

 What if I’m Switching Careers?

 Similarly, if you’re switching industries, it’s important to make this job seem like a permanent change and focus on any applicable skills from previous jobs.

-Be sure to emphasize with the interview that you’re not using the job as a stop-gap until you can get back to the career path that you were on before.
-Rather, stress how you see this job in the long-haul and be enthusiastic about the change in career.
+Be sure to emphasize in the interview that you’re not using the job as a stop-gap until you can get back to the career path that you were on before.
+Rather, focus on how you see this job long-term and be enthusiastic about the change in career.